Danny-XCII/view-on-github/README.md

 - `el` - the ID of the HTML element that you'd like to use for the "VOG" bar.
 - `username` - your Github username.
 - `project` - the name of your project on Github (the slug).
 - `theme` - optional.
-Currently only "purple" is valid.
+Currently only "purple" and "green" are valid.
 More themes to be added soon!

 To add your own "VOG" bar, simply add the below to your HTML page before the closing `</body>` tag: